capaj/graphtype/README.md

 Although I know this is a kind of edge case, but if we have the same type name on different schemas, which schema is taken?

-## typed-graphqlify works even without schema
+## gql-tsqb works even without schema

 Some graphql frameworks, such as laravel-graphql, cannot print schema as far as I know.
 I agree that we should avoid to use such frameworks, but there must be situations that we cannot get graphql schema for some reasons.